 Naturally there are also negative consequences to this.
 Playing a video game is no substitute for real, meaningful conversation—especially if it is impeding on the time you spend together.
 If you and your partner like Pokémon Go, schedule time to play together after you’ve had dinner or done something that requires you to focus entirely on one another.

 As soon as you log into Pokémon Go, you create a character for yourself.
 This allows you to exercise your creativity and give yourself an identity.
 The bright colours, alternate reality and real-time of the game means that you are constantly stimulated and your creative juices are flowing.

 There are limits to the creativity of Pokémon Go.
 If you’re dreaming of Pikachu’s or looking for Pidgies behind every tree, it’s gotten a little out of hand.
 Take a break and focus on natural beauty around you instead.

 It may be a simple video game, but Pokémon Go pushes people to reach new levels and become a better ‘trainer’.
 Someone who has lacked discipline in the past could find the motivation to set goals with this game, and the rewards of meeting these goals are built in when you win a battle, upgrade a level or train a Pokémon.

 The flip side of discipline is addiction, and it’s easy to become addicted to Pokémon Go.
 The urgency to continually look for Pokémon and make the next level means users can ignore appointments, enter dangerous situations, take risks and forget about real life.
 If this is happening to you, take a sabbatical from the game so you can focus on real life.

 Are you concerned about your mental health?
 Does technology negatively affect your life?
-Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book in our online diary.
+Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now.